 Taxation Structure: Taxation is one the major issues for stakeholders of online marketplaces.
-The micro enterprises with sales turn over of less than or up to ten million will be exempted from income tax for at least three years.
-This policy framework proposes that for the purposes of provincial sales tax online businesses should be incentivized and policies should be harmonized to avoid double taxation.
-One of the priority areas will be simplification of tax procedures including GST.
+The primary concerns relating to taxation are imposition of minimum income tax, withholding tax and provincial sales tax.
+This policy framework proposes that for the purposes of provincial sales tax online businesses should be treated at par with other businesses and parallel to that, provincial sales tax regimes should be harmonized to address the concerns of online marketplaces.